theweboftrust/wot.id-public-docs/10_Governance_And_Conflict_Resolution.md

 *   **W3C Decentralized Identifiers (DIDs)**: Core to the wot.id identity model.
 Users are identified by DIDs, specifically `did:iota:<object-id>`, ensuring a decentralized and universally resolvable identifier system.
 This is consistently referenced across architecture documents, including `docs/01_Project_Overview_And_Principles.md` (Principle 3.2.9: IOTA-Native and W3C-Compliant).
 *   **W3C Verifiable Credentials (VCs)**: The structure and concepts of Verifiable Credentials are foundational for issuing, holding, and verifying claims within wot.id.
 The Move contract architecture (e.g., `Credential` and `Proof` objects as detailed in `docs/05_Move_Smart_Contracts.md`) reflects this alignment, enabling standardized, interoperable attestations of information.
-*   **IOTA Standards and Practices**: As an IOTA-native project, wot.id adheres to the standards, protocols, and best practices of the IOTA ecosystem, particularly concerning the use of the IOTA Tangle, IOTA Layer 2, Move smart contracts, and Programmable Transaction Blocks (PTBs).
+*   **IOTA Standards and Practices**: As an IOTA-native project, wot.id adheres to the standards, protocols, and best practices of the IOTA Rebased ecosystem (post-May 2025), particularly concerning the use of the IOTA distributed ledger, Move smart contracts on Layer 1, and Programmable Transaction Blocks (PTBs).
 *   **Post-Quantum Cryptography (PQC) Standards (NIST)**: wot.id aims for crypto-agility and future-proof security by preparing for and integrating NIST-standardized PQC algorithms (e.g., CRYSTALS-Dilithium, CRYSTALS-Kyber) for digital signatures and key exchange mechanisms, as detailed in `docs/06_P2P_Communication.md` and Technical Design Principle #7.

 ### 9.2.
 Interoperability Strategy